Substance Use Disorder

 Substance Abuse Treatment Workbook

-The Case Management Program provides support to qualifying TRICARE beneficiaries with SUD.
-Our experienced clinicians will help you improve how you manage your condition and improve your overall quality of life.
-Beneficiaries or their providers can call us with questions or to enroll in the program at 800-881-9227.
+The Case Management Program provides support to eligible TRICARE beneficiaries with SUD.
+Our experienced clinicians will help you manage your health and improve your overall quality of life.
+You or your provider can call us with questions.
+You can also enroll in the program at 800-881-9227.